 On June 22, 1955, Bishop Joseph F. Ryan established Saint Dominic Parish and appointed Father Magnus W. Straus as the first pastor for the community of over 100 families.
 The first parish Mass was celebrated in the rectory basement chapel on July 1 of that year.
 The solemn blessing and official opening of the church occurred on February 26, 1962.
 In 2015, we celebrated 60 years as a parish community.

-Our parish has served the former St. Ann and Georges Vanier schools and currently serves the students and families of St. Dominic and St. Joseph elementary schools.
+Our parish has served the former St. Ann and Georges Vanier schools and currently serves the students and families of St. Dominic and St. Nicholas elementary schools.
 Our current pastor is Father Ranjan D’Sa, OCD.
 Come and visit us in the south-west corner of Oakville.